DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/network/network-policy.md

 ### Form-Based Creation

-1. In the cluster list, click on the name of the target cluster, then navigate to `Container Network` -> `Network Policies` -> `Create Policy` in the left navigation bar.
+1. In the cluster list, click the name of the target cluster, then navigate to `Container Network` -> `Network Policies` -> `Create Policy` in the left navigation bar.

 2. Fill in the basic information.